 Primary Health Care (PHC): Definition, Types, Components, Benefits and Challenges

-Understand what Primary Health Care (PHC) is, including its key elements, components, provider types, and major health system benefits.
+Understand the full form of PHC, including its key elements, components, provider types, and its major benefits to the health system.

 3 min